+We came home totally relaxed.
+That will wear off today as I work the election all day.
+I'll probably post again Thursday.
 We were so lucky with the weather on this vacation.
 It was fabulous and even on the last day (Thursday) I was able to get out to kayak for a couple of hours.
 This was on the way back looking toward the place where we stay.
 You can see that "our" house has a spectacular view.
 It's a 980 mile drive home so we always have a book to listen to and I have a crochet project.
 I started a shawl for this trip.
 We stated one book that was recommended to us and it was AWFUL.
 We switched to the newest installment of the Cork O'Connor series and it took us to within 15 minutes of home.
 I only have a few rows left to do and this shawl will be done and ready for donation.
 I did do a little shopping on vacation.
 At our stop in Belfast, I picked up two new patterns.
 I've been looking at Lepidoptera for a long time.
 Katie made one a few of years ago that I loved.
 I thought Oak Moth was just cute.
 In Wilton I found these cute earrings.
 In Southwest Harbor these 3 fabrics asked to be taken home.
 Last week I talked about the rocks our friend, Bill, brought me.
 One person asked to see the rock collection so here goes.
 Bill has a career in the US Navy and then a second career as a pilot for American Airlines.
 But his college major was geology.
 He loves rocks and collects them from places where he travels.
 These are rocks that he brought me from Ventana Canyon in Tucson, AZ.
 We visited them there last winter and hiked Ventana Canyon twice.
 He always includes 1 untumbled rocks for comparison but he tells me that it takes weeks to polish rocks in a tumbler.
 The rocks are on the tea towel that his wife, Laurie, made for me.
 Here's the beautiful tea towel that I will really use.
 She wove it with a beautiful butterfly pattern.
 I have a scarf that I bought from her several years ago that I also love.
 These are some of the rocks that he polished for me from Cadillac Mountain.
 I hiked Cadillac on my 60th birthday so he did these for me to commemorate that.
 Last year (2023) was the first year that they stayed with us in Southwest Harbor so he got these rocks from the lake.
 I have a lot of little wood trees, some I've bought and some a gift from a friend, that I use with my rocks to decorate the mantle.
 It's a little unusual, but given that I also collect vulture art, it all seems to fit.

+I haven't quite gotten myself totally organized for the week so I'm not sure what I'll be sewing but today I'll, at least, get the farm blocks out, press them and get them up on the design wall.
 Our last visitor left Monday.
 We had a great visit with him and he even brought me these great fabrics that he picked out himself! he used to work on the high-end garment industry so he's an expert on fibers and colors.
 One of our earlier visitors is a weaver and, when I get home, I'll show you the beautiful tea towel that she wove for me.
 Her husband tumbled some rocks for me from Ventana Canyon in Tucson.
 They were the couple that we visited last winter.
 He's done sever rock collections for me and I love them.
 Since Dave left Monday we have had perfect weather.
 We hiked Bald and Parkman mountains Monday, kayaked a couple of hours Tuesday and today we hiked our favorite trail, Pemetic.
 It's not quite as high as Cadillac but a lot more interesting.
 It's a steep hike full of boler piles to scramble.
 I talked about it a bit in this post.
 This time we took the ravine path that required climbing down two ladders.
 The views from almost all of the hikes here are amazing.
 From the top of Pemetic we can see over Southwest and Bass Harbors and out to the ocean and islands beyond.
 In the afternoons we have been able to pull out the float chairs and relax in the lake for an hour or so.
 It's all been lovely but it's time to head home on Friday.
 In the evenings we have been watching Season 1 of Joe Pickett.
 The house has Paramount+ so that's been a nice treat.
 I've gotten lots of crochet in and will have the baby blanket finally finished tomorrow.
 The big blue blanket is at a standstill because I need more navy Pound of Love yarn.
 I hope I can find some somewhere.
 It doesn't seem to be available online.
 I can get away with another yarn as long as I can find a pretty good color match.
 With the baby blanket almost done, I realized that I needed to start a new car project for the ride home.
 It's going to be a donation shawl.
 I got the first few rows done so now I know the pattern and have it ready to go for Friday morning.
 On the sewing front I did finish all of the blocks for Fab Farm!
 Everything is packed up now.
 I didn't want to try to cut sashing here so I'll finish this at home.
 The last blocks were the bees.
 So cute!
 Here's a look at one set of the blocks.
 I'm really excited to put this one together.

 I'll hopefully have the baby blanket ready to share Friday and then you won't hear from me again until Monday or Tuesday.
 We started off early yesterday to get on the trails before the parking lot filled up.
 If you want to hike in the morning in Acadia you have to get to the parking areas before 9 to be sure of getting a space.
 We got to the trailhead about 8 and when we returned about 10:30 there were 5 cars waiting for a parking space.
 We selected the Bubbles for our hike yesterday.
 This fun trail has two mountain tops in one trail.
 This is on top of South Bubble looking over Jordan Pond with the ocean beyond.
 On the North Bubble we were in view of Pemetic and Cadillac mountains.
 This weekend my goal is for us to hike one of these.
 Cadillac is the highest so that's a goal.
 But if we don't do Cadillac I hope we can do Pemetic, it's my favorite trail in the whole park.
 We got back in time to relax in the sun for a while and then get in some sewing time.
 I'm now working on chickens!
 I started with the sections that are common to all 4 chickens.
 Getting these out of the way will speed up all of the other chickens.
 I got the first chicken made and I think it's so cute!
 We have another friend coming to visit today so I might not get the other chickens done before Monday.
 The crochet blanket is coming along great.
 I'm working on the border and only have about a round and half left to go.